EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 	this.labels.get("sortOrderSelection"); // assuming that "this" points to the plugin instance

-## Extending control template
+## Extending app template

-Ok, now it's time to add the dropdown itself into the Stream control UI.
+Ok, now it's time to add the dropdown itself into the Stream app UI.

 The first steps is to prepare a template which should be appended into the Stream UI.
 Due to the fact that the template for our plugin is quite complex, we'll wrap the code to generate it into the function, for example as shown below: